 - Opens up the hips.

-- Stretches the ankles, knees, groin and hamstrings.
+- Stretches the ankles, knees, hamstrings and groin.

 - Improves posture.

-- Avoid this pose if you have a foot, ankle or knee injury.
+- Avoid Easy Seat if you have a foot, ankle or knee injury.